Vixy88/100-days-of-code/log.md

 **Thoughts:**
 i deleted 20% of my CSS without it actually changing much of the layout so i should try and write simpler code.

+### Day 9-10: March 19-20, 2020 (HTML + CSS + JS)

+**Today's Progress**:
+I worked on a dynamic header for the website and I started the creation of the search results page where I worked with rows and columns.
+Also looked into setting up a server less database with Azure.

+**Thoughts:**
+It was difficult working with JS and making the loop work, I still dont fully grasp how and why the loop works and when to use it but W3 school examples were good and I used them to make a dynamic header with buttons